yvesyue/Predict-New-Medicines-BELKA/README.md

 - Transformers and CNN hybrid models.
 - Rigorous cross-validation for robustness.

-## Results
-- Ranked in the top 12% globally.

 ## Data
 Data can be accessed on [Kaggle BELKA Dataset](https://www.kaggle.com/c/neurips-2024-predict-new-medicines/data).